joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 |Average   | 0         |
 |Thick     | 1         |

 The rat from the previous section had thin skin; hence the -1.
 The humanoid would have average.
-And a whale would have thick skin, which means a human has to work extra hard to subdue or kill one.
+And a whale would have thick skin, which means a human has to work extra hard to subdue or kill a whale.

 Let's talk about the idea of a humanoid going against a whale.
-The whale would be easy to hit, effectively 0, unless there were modifiers for being underwater.
-With that said, if a humanoid threw jabs at the whale, chances are they wouldn't be felt by the whale unless there were critical rolls involved; a punch that irritates an old wound and the whale dies from internal bleeding.
+The whale would be easy to hit, effectively 0 challenge level, unless there were modifiers for being underwater.
+With that said, if a humanoid threw jabs at the whale, chances are they wouldn't be felt as injuries by the whale unless there were critical rolls involved; a punch that irritates an old wound and the whale dies from internal bleeding might happen.
 Resistance doesn't make the thing impossible, only adjusts the difficulty from a time scale.

-There are three grades of armor recognizes in Fourth Earth SA:
+There are three grades of armor recognized in Fourth Earth SA:

 |Grade  |Type example |Absorption effect |
 |:------|:------------|:----------------:|